andrew15818/SimCLR/README.md

 resnet18 | 512 | 128 | 100 | 79.838

 When testing on three splits of long-tailed CIFAR10 and CIFAR100, called CIFAR10-LT, and CIFAR100-LT, the results are as follows.
+For each split class indices ${1,\dots,C}$ are randomly shuffled and samples are chosen from the $i$-th class using an exponential distribution, leading to a long-tailed subset of the original dataset.
+Each model is then trained and evaluated on the same split, and this process is repeated three times.
+Below, we report the mean accuracies across splits and the standard deviation per category.
+"Many", "Medium", "Few" refer to the mean accuracies (and stdev) on the third of the classes with most,medium, and least training samples, respectively.
+The categories serve to indicate head/tail classes, and how performance changes as the amount of training samples per class decreases.

 ![CIFAR10-LT](imgs/cifar10_accs.png "Mean accuracies and standard deviations on CIFAR10-LT.
 The columns represent the third of classes with most, medium, and least amount of training samples.")